 Work is an integral part of adult life and The Arc supports adults with disabilities by providing employment opportunities, vocational counseling and career development.
 These services are designed to enhance each individual's abilities and skills, allowing them to work as independently as possible in the community.
 Trained job coaches monitor each worker's performance and serve as intermediaries with employers to help workers succeed on the job and to resolve concerns before they become workplace issues.
 Some examples of work assignments include custodial and lawn care, commercial grounds maintenance, packaging and assembly, and warehouse services.

 Community Volunteer & Recreational Opportunities

-Community volunteer opportunities provide adults with disabilities resume-building experience and a chance to try different types of work.
-Volunteers are generally placed at other non-profit agencies in Montgomery County and may be engaged in supporting senior citizens or administrative/clerical work.
+Community volunteer opportunities provide adults with disabilities with resume-building experience and a chance to try different types of work.
+Volunteers are generally paired with other non-profit agencies in Montgomery County and may be engaged in supporting senior citizens or administrative work.

 Inclusive community-based recreational experiences are also available.
 Adults with disabilities participate in activities based on their interests and preferences, including visits to museums, theaters and sporting events.
 They may join walking/running clubs or other groups, all focused on creating connections with other people in their community.